cblearn/cblearn/paper/paper.md

 # Acknowledgements
 We want to thank Debarghya Ghoshdastidar, Leena Vankadara, Siavash Haghiri, Michael Lohaus, and especially Michaël Perrot for the inspiring discussions about comparison-based learning in general and the `cblearn` package in particular.
 Additionally, we thank Thomas Klein for the helpful feedback on this manuscript and Alexander Conzelmann for the contributions to the `cblearn.cluster` module.
+The paper, code and documentation profited considerably from the feedback of the JOSS reviewers and the editor.

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645 and supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting David-Elias Künstle.